Skip to main content

 What was challenging when I first arrived?
 Everything.

 At the same time, many policymakers — including some who worked in and around refugee policy — lacked a full picture of the end-to-end refugee admissions and resettlement experience.
+Individual officials often understood their slice of the process but couldn’t see how the pieces connected or where handoffs failed.
 Rebuilding the program required not only policy change, but a clearer understanding of where the system was failing refugees in practice.

 The solution

-Across dozens of video calls, we interviewed experts involved in refugee policy, operations, advocacy, and implementation, along with refugees who had personally experienced the admissions and resettlement process.
-Using trauma-informed interviewing techniques, we gathered insight into what made the process difficult, where it broke down, and what changes could most improve outcomes for refugees and their families.
+The research began with dozens of trauma-informed interviews.
+Across video calls, we spoke with people involved in refugee policy, operations, advocacy, and implementation, as well as refugees who had personally experienced the admissions and resettlement journey.
+Trauma-informed interviewing techniques helped us gather candid insight into what made the process difficult, where it broke down, and what changes could most improve outcomes for refugees and their families.

-We complemented those interviews with analysis of publicly available data to identify refugee populations, understand processing barriers, and model the potential impact of proposed recommendations.
+Publicly available data provided the quantitative complement — helping us identify refugee populations, understand processing barriers, and model the potential impact of proposed recommendations.
+Combining the two approaches ensured that our recommendations reflected both human experience and operational reality.

-From this work, we developed concrete action plans organized into 100-day, 1-year, and 2–4 year strategies.
+The research produced concrete action plans organized into 100-day, one-year, and two-to-four-year strategies.
 Recommendations included:

-- Prioritizing the completion of security checks for refugees who had been stuck in the pipeline for years after interviewing
+• Prioritizing the completion of security checks for refugees who’d been stuck in the pipeline for years after interviewing

 Because policymakers often worked on only one part of the system, we also created a journey map showing the full refugee admissions and resettlement experience from the perspective of a refugee.
-This helped make the end-to-end process — and its pain points — visible in a way many stakeholders had never seen before.
+This artifact made the end-to-end process — and its pain points — visible in a way many stakeholders had never seen before, becoming a tool for building shared understanding across agencies and advocacy organizations.

 Source: Penn Biden Center/NCoC